"The way we see it, we are designed by profession to pick up the pieces, to clean up the dirty side of fighting Cancer."

 100% of the money contributed will be put into a fund with the local hospital foundations, so that all funds raised will be used directly to benefit local families.
 This fund will help pay for living expenses such as fuel, travel, and food costs not covered by insurance or other programs.
 These funds fill a void where other programs and insurers fall short.

 You Can 'Pitch In'

-These lavender envelopes will be arriving in your garbage billing statements beginning this October.
-Residents who want to make a tax deductible donation can use this envelope to send cash, check or credit card donations straight to the local hospital foundations.
-Online donations can be made by visiting www.samhealth.org/pchdf or www.samhealth.org/nlhf.
+These lavender envelopes arrive annually in your November garbage billing statements.
+Residents who want to make a tax deductible donation can use this envelope to send cash, check or credit card donations straight to the Pacific Communities Hospital Foundation.
+Online donations can be made by visiting www.samhealth.org/pchdf

 CAN Cancer has chosen lavender to help brand their efforts and boost visibility and recognition of the program.
 Why lavender?
 In the world of cancer awareness, the color lavender represents all types of cancer.
 Because our assistance is not limited to any specific type of cancer and will touch those undergoing all types of treatment, we felt it was the obvious tie-in.

 It's the ugly side of the fight - the financial and emotional strain.
 Something CAN Cancer founders Corinne and Gil Martinez know firsthand.
 When their son, Stu, was diagnosed with throat cancer, the cost of travel to St. Charles from La Pine, and the everyday living expenses, mounted quickly.